 So in our quest to eat 90% healthy and to eat no more than 10% unhealthy, we are going to use mindful and mindless eating to have overcome some specific hurdles.
 We will mindlessly eat the foods that are healthy for us that we might not enjoy the taste of as much, and we will mindfully eat the things that we enjoy.

 So, your action plan for today is:

 - Determine the foods that you should eat that you don’t enjoy as much, and find times to mindlessly fit them into your schedule.

 - Determine foods that you love the most, and find time to mindfully eat them and enjoy them

 Use your smarter goals worksheet to help you achieve some specifics with these goals and you will find that you are eating better in no time!

 Dr. Jaime Hope is a physician with Allure Medical Spa, working with patients on a range of services.
-She has had a lifelong passion for healthy eating and living, and recently directed the launch of the Allure Weight Loss program.
+She has had a lifelong passion for healthy eating and living.
 Through this effort, Dr. Hope intends to help Allure Medical Spa patients reach their health and fitness goals through manageable plans that fit easily into any lifestyle.